drmacro/dita-13-spec/proposals/proposal-13119-svg/org.oasis-open.dita.svg.epub/readme.txt

-Plugin for EPUB support for MathML domain.
+Plugin for EPUB support for SVG domain.